deriito/siod-v3.6/README.txt

 edited by deriito (2022.07.25)
-This is the lastest bersion 3.6 of Siod, downloaded from http://people.delphiforums.com/gjc//siod.html
+This is the lastest version 3.6 of Siod, downloaded from http://people.delphiforums.com/gjc//siod.html

 =======================================================================================================